dyrer/-flat_zymphonies/README.md

 Drupal compatibility:
 ------------------------------
-This theme is compatible with Drupal 7.x.x
+This theme is compatible with Backdrop CMS 1.x.x

 Support & Customization:
 ------------------------------
-Email: info@zymphonies.com
+Email: dyrer@athanasiadis.me

 Design by:
 ------------------------------